dirkleas/miditoyz/help.md

 Arguments:
   MUSIC  MIDI song file, directory full of music, or song list to stream.
 A
          song list is a CSV file with a mandatory header "title,id".
-         [required]
+You can specify "LAST" for last song streamed.  [required]

 Options:
   --delete / --no-delete      Delete specified option values.